MOTOR RACING SUPERSTAR MICHAEL SCHUMACHER'S BENETTON-COSWORTH FORD B194 IS TO GO UNDER THE HAMMER AT BONHAMS ON 1 DECEMBER

 Freshly prepped for each race, the car also diced on the track against other thoroughbred drivers such as Nigel Mansell, Damon Hill and Jean Alesi, and at the end of the season it was retained by the team at the factory in Enstone, Oxfordshire.

 B194-05 has since been demonstrated at the Goodwood Festival of Speed and has been meticulously prepared for sale.
-Recent engineering work has included a complete rebuild of the Cosworth-Ford Zetec engine, a new gearbox and a modernized high-speed paddle-shift gear change system.
+Recent engineering work has included a complete rebuild of the Cosworth-Ford Zetec engine, a new gearbox and a modernised high-speed paddle-shift gear change system.

 The Benetton-Cosworth Ford B194 comes with its original Mild Seven livery, spares and complete pit equipment.
 Uniquely, it is also offered with a post-sale test drive at its current base, the Ascari Race Resort in Spain.